Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attacks and defenses: Foundation

+\textbf{Projected Gradient Descent (PGD) \cite{madry2018towards}:} PGD is another iterative method similar to BIM.
+However, unlike BIM, to find the local maximum loss value of the model, the PGD attack starts from a random perturbation in $L_p$-ball around the input sample.

-\textbf{JSMA attack:} In \cite{papernot2016limitations}, Papernot et al. generate a novel adversarial attack using $L0$ distance metric to minimize perturbation of the input.
+\textbf{Jacobian-based Saliency Map (JSMA) \cite{papernot2016limitations}:} Papernot et al. generate a novel adversarial attack using $L_0$ distance metric to minimize perturbation of the input.
 They utilize salient maps to select a subset of input features to be modified to produce misclassification.
-They propose a method based on forward derivative, represented by Jacobian matrix of the deep neural network, $J_{F}(x)=\frac{\partial F(X)}{\partial X}$.
-For all pairs of features $(p,q)$ in the input dataset, the following values are omputed to obtain saliency,

-given, $\alpha > 0$ and $\beta < 0$, features $p$ and $q$ are modified iteratively until a misclassification is obtained or a maximum iterations is reached.
-This method is known as Jacobian-based Saliency Map Attack (JSMA).
+A saliency map of an image quantifies how each input feature influences the model's prediction.

-\textbf{C\&W attack:} In \cite{carlini2017towards}, Carlini et al. devise one of the strongest attacks, using $L0$, $L2$ and $L{\infty}$ distance metrics.
-This attack, known as the C\&W attack, demonstrates the vulnerability of one of the most widely accepted defense strategies against adversarial attack at that time-- defensive distillation \cite{papernot2016distillation}.
-The C\&W attack is similar to \cite{szegedyintriguing}; however, the difference lies in the use of the objective function.
-While L-BFGS used cross-entropy loss, the C\&W attack uses margin loss, which is more efficient than cross-entropy loss.
+\textbf{C\&W \cite{carlini2017towards}:} Carlini et al. devise one of the strongest attacks, using $L_0$, $L_2$ and $L_{\infty}$ distance metrics.
+The C\&W attack is similar to the attack proposed by Szegedy et al. \cite{szegedyintriguing}; however, the difference lies in the use of the objective function.
+While L-BFGS used cross-entropy loss, the C\&W attack uses margin loss.
 Here, we formally define this adversarial attack:

-such that $x+\delta\in [0,1]^n$.
-Here, $c$ is the minimum value that can achieve two goals-- minimize $\delta$ or $f(x+\delta)$, i.e., successfully produce a target label and obtain minimal perturbation while making an attack.
-The value of $c$ is selected to achieve both goals.
-This optimization is reformulated with seven different objective functions such that $C(x+\delta)=t$ iff $f(x+\delta)\leq 0$.
-After empirical evaluation on several functions, the following function is proposed:

-Here, $k$ encourages the optimizer to find an adversarial example with high confidence.
-The constraint for $x+\delta$ to be in the interval of $[0,1]$ requires box constraint optimization solution.
-Hence, a `change of variable' method removes the box constraint and solves the optimization using a modern optimizer like Adam.
-A variable $w$ replaces $\delta$ such that the L2-norm attack is expressed as:

-Since L0 attacks are non-differentiable forms of attack, they use an iterative method like JSMA \cite{papernot2016limitations} but with one prime difference.
-JSMA method obtains the features required to be modified using saliency maps and iterates this process till the misclassification occurs.
-In this approach, Carlini et al. take the complete set of pixels and identify the features that do not have much effect on the classifier decision.
-By process of elimination, they obtain the set of features that when modified creates adversarial sample.